ollief/mandelzoom/README.md

     M = Import["/Users/ollief/Documents/mandelzoom/out.txt", "csv"];
     ArrayPlot[M, Frame -> None]

-The next step is to create a Cocoa (OS X) application to provide visualisation.
+The next step is to create a Cocoa (OS X) application to provide instant visualisation and control.